-- (1) Our estimated value of the Notes on the Initial Valuation Date, based on our internal pricing models, is \$928.00 per Note.
+(1) Our estimated value of the Notes on the Initial Valuation Date, based on our internal pricing models, is \$918.90 per Note.
 The estimated value is less than the initial issue price of the Notes.
-See "Additional Information Regarding Our Estimated Value of the Notes" on page PS-2 of this pricing supplement. - (2) Barclays Capital Inc. will receive commissions from the Issuer equal to 3.75% of the principal amount of the Notes, or \$37.50 per \$1,000 principal amount.
-Barclays Capital Inc. will use these commissions to pay selling concessions or fees (including custodial or clearing fees) to other dealers.
+See "Additional Information Regarding Our Estimated Value of the Notes" on page PS-2 of this pricing supplement.

+(2) Barclays Capital Inc. will receive commissions from the Issuer of up to 4.25% of the principal amount of the Notes, or up to \$42.50 per \$1,000 principal amount.
+Barclays Capital Inc. will use these commissions to pay variable selling concessions or fees (including custodial or clearing fees) to other dealers.
+The per Note Agent's commission and proceeds to Issuer shown above is the minimum amount of proceeds that the Issuer receives per Note, assuming the maximum Agent's commission per Note of 4.25%.
+The total Agent's commission and total proceeds to Issuer shown above give effect to the actual amount of the variable Agent's commission.